Calana2/C-_Multithread_Web_Server/README.md

 # C-_Multithread_Web_Server
 A basic http/1.0 implementation on C++ for Linux

 The Content of the website must be inside the website/ directory.

-By default connecting to a servver without specifying a directory will loadan "index.html" within website/ To change the name of the main page of your website check config.ini and replace "index.html" by the new name
+By default connecting to a server without specifying a directory will load an "index.html" within website/

+To change the name of the main page of your website check config.ini and replace "index.html" by the new name.

 [ESPAÑOL]